A review on the equation of state of color superconductivity via holography: Discussion

 \section{Discussion}

-By the holographic model from Einstein$-$Gauss$-$Bonnet gravity, we computed the equation of state of the color superconductivity phase in the inner core of the heavy compact star.
-Near the critical point the equation of state \eqref{EOS near critical} shows that the CSC phase in the inner core is softer than the baryon matter in the crust.
+By the holographic model from Einstein-Gauss-Bonnet gravity, we computed the equation of state of the color superconductivity phase in the inner core of the massive compact star with both the cold core (corresponds to color superconductivity transition in the confinement phase) and hot core (correspond to the CSC phase in the deconfinement phase) of the compact star.
+Because the confinement-deconfinement phase transition occur when $\mu=1.73$, color superconductivity phase transition in the confinement phase appear when the chemical potential$\mu<1.73$ and in the deconfinement phase the color superconductivity phase transition appear when $\mu>1.73$.
+Near the critical point of the CSC the equation of state \eqref{EOS near critical} shows that the CSC phase in the inner core is softer than the baryon matter in the crust in both confinement and deconfinement case.
 In the next step, we will solve the TOV equation \cite{TOV} to obtain the mass, radius and stability of this type of compact star.

-In the future, we will study this with the $p-$wave and the $d-$wave CSC phase.
+In the future, we will study this with the $p$-wave and the $d$-wave CSC phase (case of diquark is the vector field), the Meissner effect (consist of electromagnetic and color Meissner effect) of the CSC phase via holography,and we will study the holographic entanglement entropy of the CSC phase.